• home

 Location : Phnom Penh

 Sua s'dei!
 Welcome to Cambodia.
-If you have some free time, maybe stroll the streets of Phnom Penh and explore the city and the interesting French colonial architecture.
-Phnom Penh is set at the confluence of the Mekong and Tonle Sap rivers, and life centres around the lively riverfront.
-Your adventure begins with a welcome meeting at 6 pm tonight.
-This evening you could join the locals as they come to take in the air, snack on the street hawker food and enjoy impromptu waterside entertainment, or head up to a rooftop bar for a drink and some riverside views.
+Your adventure begins in Phnom Penh with a welcome meeting at 6 pm tonight.
+If you arrive early, maybe stroll the streets and explore the city at your own pace.
+Phnom Penh is set at the confluence of the Mekong and Tonle Sap rivers, so life centres around this lively riverfront – maybe a good place to start.
+After the meeting this evening, maybe join the locals here and snack on the street hawker food or enjoy some impromptu waterside entertainment.
+You could also ask your leader for the best dinner spots or head up to a rooftop bar for a drink with riverside views.

 Day :2